A short drive northwards from the small seaside town Dunfanaghy’s white sandy beaches, Breac.House lies secluded within

 A modern retreat at the far edge of Ireland, Breac.House is just a short walk or cycle ride away from Dunfanaghy, a small seaside town with white sandy beaches.

 Horn Head, the peninsula the house is located on connects with the ocean and the iconic Muckish and Errigal mountains, cliffs, forests and lakes.
-National Parks, Napoleonic towers, historic houses and views over the Wild Atlantic Way are all in close proximity, possible to explore springtime through to late Autumn thanks to Donegal’s mild climate.
+National Parks, Napoleonic towers, historic houses and views over the Wild Atlantic Way are all in close proximity, possible to explore in springtime through to late autumn thanks to Donegal’s mild climate.

-Let Cathrine and Niall look after you during your stay, and let your attention turn to the rare luxury of a relaxing retreat that connects you with nature’s elements.
+Let Cathrine and Niall look after you during your stay, and allow your attention turn to the rare luxury of a relaxing retreat that connects you with nature’s elements.

 A tiny weathered Scottish farmhouse plays host to Scandinavian contemporary design and Scottish crafted pieces from the Highlands - an irresistible combo of old and new, heritage meets the design - affectionately known as the 'Scandi-Scot'.
 This is where wild hearty Scotland meets the smooth Nordic around the crackling fireplace.read more

 A restoration den of raw genius – a weathered Tuscan house close to Montefollonico that has been allowed to expose her weathered elements and complemented with chic salvaged interiors.
 An imaginative retreat of utter, rustic romance.

 Our top 10 small boutique hotels brimming with design, luxury, character, and distilled with local charm - this is beyond B&B, this is Dinky Luxe.read more